Western theater of the American Revolutionary War: Problems at Fort Pitt

 The first American expedition into the Ohio Country was a debacle.
 In February 1778, General Edward Hand led 500 Pennsylvania militiamen from Fort Pitt on a surprise winter march towards Mingo towns on the Cuyahoga River, where the British stored military supplies which they distributed to Indian raiding parties.
 Adverse weather conditions prevented the expedition from reaching its objective, however.
-On the return march, some of Hand's men attacked neutral Lenape Indians, killing one man and a few women and children, including relatives of the Lenape chief Captain Pipe.
+On the return march, some of Hand's men attacked neutral Lenape Indians, killing one man and a few women and children, including relatives of the Lenape chief Konieschquanoheel (also Captain Pipe).
 Because only non-combatants had been killed, the expedition became derisively known as the "squaw campaign".

 Besides unruly militia, Loyalist sentiment around Pittsburgh also contributed to Hand's problems.
 In March, three men with close ties to the British and American Indians left Pittsburgh, defecting to the British and Indian side.
 They were Simon Girty, an interpreter who had guided the "squaw campaign", Matthew Elliot, a local trader, and Alexander McKee, an agent for the British Indian Department.
 All three would prove to be valuable British operatives in the war.
 Amid much criticism, and facing a congressional investigation for allowing the men to defect, Hand resigned in May.